 Scottish Natural Heritage are advising landowners to take extra care as recent hot, dry, weather conditions have increased the risk of fire sweeping through moorland

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Landowners are being asked to apply responsible land management in the face of heightened fire risks due to the recent hot, dry weather.

 The advice from Scottish Natural Heritage (SNH) and the Scottish Governments Rural Payments and Inspections Directorate follows reports of a number of incidents of uncontrolled and illegal muirburn that have occurred across the Outer Hebrides in recent weeks.